veracity/veracity-documentation/sections/dataplatform/query/EventConsumer.md

 ﻿---
 author: Benedikte Kallåk
-description: This section describes how to subscribe to events.
+description: This section describes how to subscribe to events
 ---

 # Subscribe to events